 The Pacific Fishery Management Council’s Salmon Technical Team prepares an annual postseason review of ocean salmon fisheries off the coasts of Washington, Oregon, and California to assess salmon fishery management performance and stock status.
 This “Salmon Review” includes information on regulations, catch and effort estimates, spawning escapement, and economics; it is used to inform management of the next season’s fishery.

 Pink salmon are the most abundant Pacific salmon.
-Pink salmon populations in Alaska were not overfished in 2012, and there have been record catches exceeding several hundred million pounds statewide in the past several years.
-Farther south, the Puget Sound stock of pink salmon may not be at record levels, but they're also not overfished.
+Pink salmon populations in Alaska were not overfished in 2013, and there have been record catches exceeding several hundred million pounds statewide in the past several years.
+Farther south, the Puget Sound stock of pink salmon (last assessed in 2013) may not be at record levels, but they’re also not overfished.

 Harvesting Pink Salmon